unnecessary-abstraction/pbarker.dev/content/posts/2023-12-27-meta-linux-mainline-in-2023.rst

 :summary:
    It's time for a year end review of `meta-linux-mainline
    <https://github.com/betafive/meta-linux-mainline>`__, a `Yocto Project
-   <https://www.yoctoproject.org>`__ layer which contains recipes for the
+   <https://www.yoctoproject.org>`__ layer which contains recipes for all
    currently supported Linux kernel release series and the latest mainline kernel.
-This year the project has seen various improvments as well as the regular flow of new Linux kernel & Yocto Project releases.
+This year the project has seen various improvements as well as the regular flow of new Linux kernel & Yocto Project releases.
 The layer is now updated most weeks, more closely tracking the kernel release cycle but there's still more we can do with additional resources.